Charles Schwab buys TD Ameritrade in brokerage blockbuster

 TD Ameritrade suspended its search for a CEO, naming Chief Financial Officer Stephen Boyle as interim CEO.
 The current CEO, Tim Hockey, announced in July that he would be stepping down early next year.

-Trading in shares of both companies was muted before the opening bell after wild swings last week when CNBC first reported that the companies were pursuing a deal.
+Shares of both Schwab and TD Ameritrade rose Monday, on top of the sizeable gains seen Friday when CNBC first reported that the companies were pursuing a deal.

 AP Business Writer Michelle Chapman contributed to this story.